joelek/bonsai/readme.md

 }, "start");
 ```

-The router may be used to show the active element and can be used to create instances of new pages through forward navigation.
-Backward navigation will re-use cached page instances when possible and only create new page instances when needed.
+The router may be used to show the active element and can be used to create instances of new pages through `navigate(page, options)`.

 ```ts
 document.body.appendChild(